Kinara

 Tell a room of people they’re here to meet someone and the room freezes — everyone starts performing, scanning, calculating.
 So we don’t.
 We promise a good day, fifty people worth knowing, and the water.
 Who you meet is your business.

 Not a dating app.
 Not a matrimonial service.
+Not a business networking event.
 Not a party.

 A bus leaves Ahmedabad.
 Prompt cards in small groups on the way.
 Where you’re headed, you’ll see when you arrive.